 This large cabin has two entrances, with a back porch overlooking the mature forest.
 Located down a short, flat trail from parking at the south end of the official campground, the cabin has immediate access to the bike trail.
 Further from the campground than Bore Tide, but visible from the bike path, the cabin would see a lot of traffic in summer months but feel secluded once summer bike season ends.

-Handsome cabins with propane furnaces (you supply the bottle) only yards from vehicle parking.
+Handsome cabins with wood stoves only yards from vehicle parking.
 Wooden sleeping bunks and loft with space for 12 (Bore Tide) or 8 (Beluga.)
 Ample space for camp cook stove and food prep, tables and benches.
 Outside are fire ring, picnic table and outhouse.

 What Can You Do At Bore Tide & Beluga Cabins?